-- 1. This rule shall apply to all owners/operators of regulated substance underground storage tank systems required to register under this Part with the following exceptions: - a.
+- A. Applicability - 1.
+This rule shall apply to all owners/operators of petroleum-regulated substance underground storage tank systems required to register under this Part these regulations with the following exceptions: - a.
 USTs used solely for the storage of heating or fuel oils consumed on the facility premises; - b.
-Farm or residential USTs with capacity of 1,100 gallons or less and used solely for the storage of motor fuel which is not for resale; and - c.
-UST facilities owned by the state, federal or municipal government which, consistent with EPA requirements, have been deemed to be inherently capable of meeting financial responsibility requirements.
+Farm or residential USTs with capacity of 1,100 gallons or less and used solely for the storage of motor fuel which is not for resale; and - (C) Airport hydrant fueling systems; and - UST facilities owned by the state, federal or municipal government which, consistent with EPA requirements, have been deemed to be inherently capable of meeting financial responsibility requirements.

-B. Compliance
+B. Compliance Dates